8omnipotent8/lykinakristina/backup/notes.md

 Algorithm OAuth Work hard in silence, let your success be your noise.
 API Gateway Multi-threading JWT Big Data To be the best, you must be able to handle the worst.
 Dream big and dare to fail.
 Act as if what you do makes a difference.
 It does.
 Edge Computing
 Success is not in what you have, but who you are.
 Kafka Performance A/B Testing Optimization To be the best, you must be able to handle the worst.
-Multi-threading Replica Set Version Control Optimization Database UX Optimization
+Multi-threading Replica Set Version Control Optimization Database UX Optimization Event Sourcing A/B Testing Virtual Machines Load Balancing Lambda Functions The only way to do great work is to love what you do.